Why LLM Context Windows Fill Up Faster Than You Think

 The Illusion of Abundance

-The advertised context window sizes of modern models are genuinely impressive.
 GPT-4o supports 128K tokens.
 Claude 3.5 supports 200K.
-Gemini 1.5 Pro has been demonstrated at 1 million tokens.
-A million tokens is roughly 750,000 words — about ten average novels.
+Gemini 1.5 Pro has been demonstrated at a million tokens — roughly 750,000 words, about ten average novels.
+The numbers sound absurdly generous.
 How could you possibly run out?

-The answer begins with a calibration exercise.
-What is 128,000 tokens, really?
+Start with a calibration exercise.
+What is 128,000 tokens, actually?

-In English prose, one token is approximately four characters, or about three-quarters of a word.
-A paragraph of 100 words is roughly 133 tokens.
-A thousand-word article is about 1,300 tokens.
-At that rate, 128,000 tokens can hold roughly 96,000 words of clean English text — and yes, that sounds like a lot.
+In English prose, one token is roughly four characters — about three-quarters of a word.
+A 1,000-word article runs to around 1,300 tokens, so 128K tokens can hold close to 96,000 words of clean text.
+That genuinely is a lot.

 But text in an LLM application is rarely clean English prose.
 It is JSON payloads from tool calls.
 It is API responses full of structured data.
 It is code.
 It is URLs.
 It is conversation history with speaker labels, timestamps, and formatting.
 All of these serialize into tokens at rates much higher than 4 characters per token, for reasons we will examine in the next section.

 Then there is the question of performance.
 The advertised number represents a technical limit — the longest sequence the model can physically process.
 It does not represent the length at which the model operates at peak accuracy.
-Research has repeatedly found a gap between the two.
-In a 2025 evaluation study, 11 out of 13 major LLMs dropped below 50% of their baseline accuracy scores at just 32K tokens on complex tasks.
-GPT-4o, one of the most capable models, fell from 99.3% to 69.7% at that same threshold.
+Research has repeatedly found a significant gap between the two.
+Long-context benchmarks like RULER (2024) and HELMET (2024) found that in adversarial multi-document tasks, most frontier LLMs showed accuracy drops well before 32K tokens — GPT-4o fell from near-perfect baseline scores to the high-60s percentage range at 32K in some configurations.
 The technical limit says 128K.
 The accuracy cliff arrives much earlier.

 Models claiming 200K context windows show measurable quality degradation around 130K tokens in practice.
 Treating the advertised number as your operating budget is how production systems quietly degrade without triggering any explicit error.